-- the self-study document, which includes opportunity to respond to internal, external, and Dean review

-- the external reviewer report
+- the self-study document, which includes opportunity to respond to external and Dean review. - the external reviewer report. - the dean's review of the report. - documentation of departmental self-assessment.

-- the internal reviewer report

-- the dean's review of the reports

-- documentation of departmental self-assessment.

 Note: Changes may be made to the self-study after it has been submitted as an addendum.
 Please date the addendum and indicate program member approval.